 Rule 4: Regularly Visit the Glendale Dentist

 At least every six months, be sure to carry out professional oral hygiene.
-Accumulation of plaque during wearing braces due to the complexity of cleaning interdental spaces can lead to undesirable development of cavities.
-Home-based oral care products, do not guarantee one hundred percent preventive result necessary and sufficient to maintain healthy teeth and gums.
+Accumulation of plaque during wearing braces due to the complexity of cleaning interdental spaces can lead to the undesirable development of cavities.
+Home-based oral care products, do not guarantee one hundred percent preventive results necessary and sufficient to maintain healthy teeth and gums.

-Braces are the most effective means of correcting bite and straightening teeth.
+Braces are the most effective means of correcting bites and straightening teeth.
 On average, braces will have to be worn for 1 – 2 years.
 The duration of wearing depends on the severity of the pathology and the age of the patient.